 Taking an IRM approach to data protection is one way to keep up with the pace of play while protecting the integrity of the game and the safety of the players.

-Learn more about Code42’s approach to detecting data exfiltration.
+- Learn more about Code42’s features for detecting data exfiltration